Easy

 -

-Use a Jigger to measure and pour in Absolut Vodka, followed by Kahlúa.
+Use a jigger to measure and pour in Absolut Vodka, followed by Kahlúa.

 -